 CDBG: Funding to assist with counseling for Garland resident students and their families.
 Qualifying paperwork needed.
 Please call the office to get the requirements.
 Provides 10 sessions.

-Sliding Scale: Staff has a sliding scale of $60 and up (fee will include service charge)
+Sliding Scale: Staff has a sliding scale of $65 and up

-University Practicum Students have a sliding scale of $15 and up (fee will include service charge)
+University Practicum Students have a sliding scale of $20 and up

 Call 972-271-4300 for information and to schedule an appointment on line